 Section 20.10.
 Village Personnel Manual.
 The Village of Schaumburg Personnel Manual shall apply to employees covered by this Agreement, provided that in the event of a conflict between the terms of such manual and this Agreement, the terms of this Agreement shall control.
-In addition, the Village reserves the right to make changes to such Manual, provided the Village will provide the Union with advance notice of any such changes.
+In addition, the Village reserves the right to make changes to such Manual, provided the Village will provide the Union with advance email notice of any such changes and provide the Union access to the presentation as it is provided to a Standing Committee and prior to Village Board approval.